florianbehrens/DeCoF2/README.md

 ### Object dictionary

 The *object dictionary* is the container of all parameter instances.
-The object dictionary itself is a node.
-It has the name 'root'.
+The object dictionary itself is a node with an implementation specific name.
 All parameters are children or successors of the root parameter.

 ### Interaction models